-Once the seeds are dry, they need to be cleaned.
-Seeds are dusty so safety measures need to be taken for your eyes and lungs.
+Once the seeds are dry, they need to be cleaned (separated from the stalks).
+Seeds are dusty so take safety measures to protect your eyes and lungs.
 For the manual cleaning, I wear a face mask and eye protection.
-When hammermilling, we add ear protection as well.
+When hammermilling, we add ear protection.

 - Two sizes of hardware cloth “screens” for “fluff” seeds